Design Thinking: A New Way of Work

-Adopting Google Venture’s unique iteration of the method, this is an intensive two-day program that includes the fundamentals of this approach while engaging in very participatory, immersive hands-on group work and open discussions.
-Through several design challenges, you will learn how to tap into the strengths of design thinking for new business models, new products, process innovation and greater value creation for your enterprise’s future.
+Adopting Google Venture’s unique iteration of the method, this is an intensive six week program that includes the fundamentals of this approach while engaging in very participatory, immersive hands-on group work and open discussions.
+Through several design challenges, you will learn how to tap into the strengths of design thinking for new business models, new products, process innovation, and greater value creation for your enterprise’s future.

 Who should attend

-Any professional in any industry domain who are involved with problem solving and are looking for a new innovative and creative approach to finding solutions for new business models, new products, new processes and new solutions.
+Any professional in any industry domain who is involved with problem-solving and looking for a new innovative and creative approach to finding solutions for new business models, new products, new processes, and new solutions.

-The program is particularly more powerful for members of a team in the same organisation who would like to use the program to solve their company's design challenge.
+The program is particularly more powerful for members of a team in the same organization who would like to use the program to solve their company's design challenge.